Milk contractors purchasing milk from Wisconsin producers or producer agents must comply with

 Milk contractor licenses expire on April 30 of each year.
 In order for milk contractors to obtain a license to procure producer milk in this state, they must do the following:

-If the annual hundredweight (cwt) of milk procured from producers and producer agents exceed 150,000 cwt.
-They must demonstrate their financial condition by filing a reviewed or an audited annual financial statement.
+If the annual hundredweight (cwt) of milk procured from producers and producer agents exceed 150,000 cwt. they must demonstrate their financial condition by filing a reviewed or an audited annual financial statement.
 An audited annual financial statement must be filed, if the cwt. exceeds 2,500,000 cwt of milk.
-For reviewed statements, file form #10 below.
+For reviewed statement file a Financial Statement Affidavit.

 If their financial condition measured by their current ratio and debt-to-equity ratio does not meet minimum requirements, they must participate in the Wisconsin Agricultural Producer Security Fund (Fund) and pay annual assessments into the Fund.